by Joseph Heller

 - What fears or weaknesses specifically isolate Major Major, the chaplain, and Major Dobbs from one other?
 For Major Major and the chaplain, what is the importance of their names in their alienation from others?

 - Why does Yossarian have access to the minds and memories of some characters?
 How does he metaphorically merge his identity with theirs?

-- Are there any true and lasting friendships in Catch-22 that form in spite of the overwhelming alienation experienced by the majority of the characters?
+- Do any true and lasting friendships form in Catch-22 despite the overwhelming alienation experienced by the majority of the characters?
 Are there instances in which lonely characters successfully unite?